mckayc/task-donegeon/src/content/HelpGuide.md

 - **Trade:** Logs the initiation, update, and completion of trades.
 - **Crafting:** Appears when a user crafts a new item from a recipe.
 - **System:** Logs automated system actions, such as applying {negativePoints} for overdue {tasks}.
+- **Quest Claiming:** Logs when a user claims, cancels a claim, has a claim approved/rejected, or unclaims an approved {task}.

 **Visual Cues:**
 The status of each event is color-coded for quick reference: